daniloBlera/dotfiles/readme.md

 # A bunch of configuration files

-A place to backup my desktop Arch environment configuration.
+A place to backup my system's configuration.

 ## About the repository structure